Adam Azim: Early career

 In October 2022, it was announced that Azim would headline a "BOXXER: Breakthrough" card, scheduled to take place at Alexandra Palace in London against Rylan Charlton on Sunday 27 November 2022.
 This marked the first headline fight for Azim.
 The fight with Charlton was first discussed earlier in the year, with a proposed date in the Summer, however plans fell through.
 Charlton was considered a step up in competition.
 The card was billed as a Super Sunday event.
 The term usually used for Premier League football.
 The card aired during the afternoon.
 On 8 November, Azim pledged his future to BOXXER and Sky Sports by signing a new long-term contract.
-In a press release, Shalom described him as "one of the most exciting prospects on the planet".
+In a press release, BOXXER founder Ben Shalom described him as "one of the most exciting prospects on the planet".
 Azim, now 20 years old, had been endorsed by British Pakistani boxer Amir Khan, who believed Azim would beat his own record as the youngest world champion, which Khan achieved at 22 years old.
 Azim dropped Charlton three times on his way to a second round stoppage win.
 It only took 15 seconds to assert his dominance, making Charlton stumble, who then kept his guard up.
 Two left hooks followed by a right dropped Charlton.
 He beat the count, but was dropped again awkwardly after being hit with a left uppercut.
 The second round continued how the opening round ended with Azim dominating.
 A right hook dropped Charlton again.
 Referee Chas Coakley waived the fight off as Charlton's corner threw the towel in.
 During the post-fight, Azim said, “This is a big one.
 I knew I had him out of there in the first round.
 Shane told me to calm down and ‘let your shot come, you are going to definitely hurt him again’.
 I was really eager, but Shane told me to relax."
 During an interview backstage, Azim called for fights against Yuriorkis Gamboa and George Kambosos Jr. in 2023.

 On 9 January 2023, it was announced by Boxxer that Azim would next fight Nicaraguan boxer Santos Reyes (12–0, 3 KOs).
 Although undefeated, Reyes had never fought outside of his native country.
 The card was scheduled to take place at Wembley Arena on 11 February 2023.
 On fight night, Azim dropped Reyes, but was forced to go the 10–round distance, ending his six-fight stoppage streak, winning a unanimous decision.
 It was a right hand in the second round, which heavily floored Reyes.
 The fight also marked the first time Azim was unable to stop an opponent that he knocked down.
 Azim praised him for his toughness.
 All three judges scored the fight 100–89 for Azim.